-In addition to the services touched upon above, our immigration lawyers in Well Hall offer our full range of services, from Tier 2 Visa Extension support to British Citizenship by Marriage advice and guidance.
+In addition to the services touched upon above, our immigration lawyers in Well Hall offer our full range of services, from Skilled Worker Visa Extension support to British Citizenship by Marriage advice and guidance.

 Whilst we are always delighted to welcome our clients into our office, our services can also be conducted over the phone and via Skype.
 As a result, you do not need to be based locally in the capital to receive our support.

 Yes, assisting with Fiance Visas forms a major part of our work here at the Immigration Advice Service.
 From preparing a Letter of Representation in support of your application, to conducting a thorough document check to ensure you have all of your supporting paperwork in place, our services are designed to succeed.